 Sadly, it probably has been over two decades since I last looked at it.
 Like all my other magazines, it was sitting in my closet, and later on my bookshelf.
 Now that I’ve discovered digitized versions of my old magazines, I’ve noticed that I actually read them a lot more.
 I look forward to revisiting DOS Resource Guide in the coming days.

-As always, hope you’ve enjoyed this trip down memory lane.
+As always, hope you’ve enjoyed this museum post.